Gaalix/hiring-task/docs/mini-app-stripe.md

 8. The payment process will begin, and you'll see status updates in the payment-result div.

-9. If the payment is successful, you'll see a "Payment successful!" message, and the bot will send a confirmation message in the Telegram chat.

 ## Code Structure

 - `server.js`: Contains the Express server setup, Telegram bot configuration, and routes for handling payment intents.